SPRING 2023 OPENING HOURS

 We offer online tutoring through UNT's Zoom portal.
 From this website, you and a tutor can share and mark your paper while chatting live, either through a chat box or video.
 Our online tutoring service allows you to discuss a paper or to ask questions from the comfort of your own home or office--anywhere you have an internet connection.

-- Mark up your paper using drawing tools
+- You can mark up your paper using drawing tools

-- Edit the text of your paper with the tutor's help
+- You can edit the text of your paper with the tutor's help

 - UNT ID (Example: 12345678)

 - Your email address

 - Your phone number

 - Your classification (undergraduate student or graduate student; graduate students should email requests for online tutoring to GradWriting@unt.edu)